tinkerer9/collaborativekeys/README.md

 The host should always monitor what other people are typing and what is happening on their computer.

+### How to stop

-If at any point someone malicious connects to your computer and starts pressing keys, press Control+C on the terminal as soon as possible.
-If you cannot do this, hold your power button for 10 seconds.
+If at any point someone malicious connects to your computer and starts pressing keys,press `Control+C` on the terminal as soon as possible.
+If you cannot do this, press `Command+Option+Escape`, select the application running this program, and press `Force Quit`.

 ## Possible updates